Sustainability – the new societal and business imperative

 New Source of Sustainable Protein

-FeedKind protein can be a sustainable substitute for fishmeal and soy protein concentrate, which are currently the primary sources of protein used in commercial aquaculture.
+FeedKind protein can be a sustainable substitute for other proteins such as fishmeal and soy protein concentrate, which are currently the primary sources of protein used in commercial aquaculture.
 FeedKind protein can offer aquaculture feed companies a superior product, contributing to growth of the aquaculture industry with a significantly reduced environmental impact.

 Environmental benefits include: